The pressure metric for Anosov representations: Analytic variation of the dynamics

 Similarly, we define transverse regularity of bundles in terms of the transverse regularity of their trivializations.

-\begin{definition}{\sc[tranversally regular bundles]} Suppose that the fiber of a bundle $\pi:E\to D^{\mathbb C}\times X$ is a complex analytic manifold $M$.
-We say that $E$ is {\em transversely complex analytic} if it admits a family of trivializations of the form $\{D^\mathbb C\times U_\alpha\times M\}$ (where $\{U_\alpha\}$ is an open cover of $X$) so that the the corresponding change of coordinate functions are transversely complex analytic.
-We similarly say $\pi:E\to D^{\mathbb C}\times X$ is {\em $\alpha$-H\"older (or Lipschitz) transversely complex analytic} if it admits a family of trivializations which are $\alpha$-H\"older (or Lipschitz) transversely complex analytic.
+\begin{definition}{\sc[tranversally regular bundles]} Suppose that the fiber of a bundle \hbox{$\pi:E\to D\times X$} is a real (or complex) analytic manifold $M$ and that $D$ is a real (or complex) disk.
+We say that $E$ is {\em transversely real (or complex) analytic} if it admits a family of trivializations of the form \hbox{$\{D\times U_\alpha\times M\}$} (where $\{U_\alpha\}$ is an open cover of $X$) so that the the corresponding change of coordinate functions are transversely real (or complex) analytic.
+We similarly say \hbox{$\pi:E\to D\times X$} is {\em $\alpha$-H\"older (or Lipschitz) transversely real (or complex) analytic} if it admits a family of trivializations which are $\alpha$-H\"older (or Lipschitz) transversely real (or complex) analytic.